glenjarvis/talk-yaml-json-xml-oh-my/README.md

 Also note that Python dictionaries don't necessarily have to keep the same order of keys that they're in now (i.e., 'Address' may be the first listed instead of 'Firstname').
-However, there is a Python equivalent of OrderedDict which does preserve the keys.
+However, there is a Python module called OrderedDict which does preserve the keys.
 For simplicity, we'll display this with the same key order as the original example.
 JSON does preserve the key order.